OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 and merges the values as necessary.
 The local copy of the variable is called a _view_.

+Because each thread may operate on a separate copy, the address of a view is not constant.
+This is also true of thread local variables, but reducers do not follow the same rules as thread local variables.

 The specific kind of hyperobject implemented by OpenCilk 2.0 is a _reducer_.

-A reducer is a variable that has a well-defined value in serial code and an indeterminate value in parallel code.
+A view of a reducer has a well-defined value in serial code and an indeterminate value in parallel code.

 monoid

 value is unspecified; do read-modify-write operations and ignore the result

-address is not constant (except when?)

-[define view]

 If the reduce callback does nothing the reducer is called a _holder_ and is essentially a form of thread-local storage.